Stellantis/api-standards/content/formatting.md

 	```
 ## Handling Multiple Formats

-> **In the case where APIs serve more than one content type, consumers must specify type they need using Accept header**
+> **In the case where APIs serve more than one content type, consumers MUST specify type they need using Accept header**

-APIs may take as **input or output any content type needed** (an audio file, a specific text format etc.)  Each API endpoint **specifies what response type it outputs and what it consumes** in cases where it applies (for POST requests for instance) :
+APIs MAY take as **input or output any content type needed** (an audio file, a specific text format etc.)  Each API endpoint **specifies what response type it outputs and what it consumes** in cases where it applies (for POST requests for instance) :

 ```
 GET /URL  HTTP/1.1